 All school buildings will have a facility diagram and site plan that includes the location of primary and secondary evacuation routes, exits, designated safe areas inside and outside of the building, and the location of fire alarm control panel, fire alarms, fire extinguishers, hoses, water spigots, and utility shut offs.
-All facility diagrams and site plans will be updated regularly and whenever a major change is made to a building.
-Facility diagrams and site plans will be maintained by the building administrator and will be easily accessible and on file in the school district office.
+All facility diagrams and site plans will be regularly updated and whenever a major change is made to a building.
+Facility diagrams and site plans will be available in the office of the building administrator and in other appropriate areas and will be easily accessible and on file in the school district office.
 Facility diagrams and site plans will be provided to first responders, such as fire and law enforcement personnel.